Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 ### Using The SmartLynq+ as a Serial Terminal

 The SmartLynq+ can also be used as a serial terminal to remotely view serial terminal output.
 This feature can be useful when physical access to the remote setup is not available.
+SmartLynq+ ships with the `minicom` application pre-installed, which can be used to connect directly to the UART on the VCK190.

 1. Using an SSH client such as `PuTTY` on Windows or `ssh` on Unix based systems, connect using SSH to the IP address shown on the SmartLynq+ display.
     * Username: `xilinx`
     * Password: `xilinx`
+    > For example, if your SmartLynq+ displays IP address `192.168.0.10`, you should issue the following command: `ssh xilinx@192.168.0.10`.

+1. By default, the minicom application will use hardware flow control.
+To successfully connect to the UART on Xilinx boards, hardware flow control must be disabled in minicom as it is not enabled by default on the VCK190 UART.
+This can be done by entering the minicom setup mode by issuing `minicom -s` and disabling the feature or by issuing the following command as root:
+    `echo "pu rtscts           No" >> sudo tee -a /etc/minicom/minirc.dfl`

-1. SmartLynq+ ships with the `minicom` application pre-installed, which can be used to connect to a serial terminal.
-To connect to the VCK190/VMK180 serial terminal output do the following:
+1. To connect to the VCK190/VMK180 serial terminal output do the following:
     * `sudo minicom --device /dev/ttyUSB1`

-It is now possible to view the boot loader output as well as access a serial terminal on the VCK190/VMK180.
+It is now possible to view the boot loader output as well as interact with a serial terminal on the VCK190/VMK180.

 ### Booting Linux Images over JTAG or HSDP